When are lottery winnings taxed?

 The doctrine of constructive receipt was, no doubt conceived by the Treasury in order to prevent a taxpayer from choosing the year in which to return income merely by choosing the year in which to reduce it to possession.
 Thereby the Treasury may subject income to taxation when the only thing preventing its reduction to possession is the volition of the taxpayer.

 For your reading pleasure, I invite you to read the following court cases: Augustin B. Jombo, Roy V. Thomas, and Thomas J. Paul were lottery winners.
+These three lottery winners WANTED constructive receipt in the year of the drawing, but the IRS and tax court said that constructive receipt happened when the prize was received.
 Also consider Paul Hornung and Beatrice Davis.

 Onward and upward …